projectsveltos/sveltos/docs/features/set.md

 #### Create a ClusterSet

-A ClusterSet named __prod__ is created with `clusterSelector: env=prod` to match all prod clusters and `maxReplicas: 1` to ensure only one cluster is active at a time.
+A ClusterSet named __prod__ is created with `clusterSelector` to match all prod clusters and `maxReplicas: 1` to ensure only one cluster is active at a time.

 !!! example ""
     ```yaml
     ---
-    apiVersion: lib.projectsveltos.io/v1alpha1
+    apiVersion: lib.projectsveltos.io/v1beta1
     kind: ClusterSet
     metadata:
       name: prod
     spec:
-      clusterSelector: env=prod
+      clusterSelector:
+        matchLabels:
+          env: prod
       maxReplicas: 1
     ```